HomeBlog

 Key Takeaways

-• Hip bursitis is a condition when the fluid-filled bursae at the hip joints become inflamed and cause pain.
+• Hip bursitis is a condition when the fluid-filled bursae at the hip become inflamed and cause pain.

 • Exercises that can strengthen the hips and glutes may reduce pain and help to stabilize your hips.